Answered By: Elaine M. Patton Last Updated: Aug 16, 2018 Views: 3

 - In-text/parenthetical citations also include the year, e.g. (Smith, 2009, p.
 15) compared to MLA's (Smith 15).

-References also differ from MLA style in a number of ways in terms of formatting and what information is provided.
+APA Style also differs from MLA style in how references are formatted and the information provided.
 You can refer to our APA Reference Guide to see how citations should be written, and the How to Format... document will show you a bird's eye view of an APA paper with instructions on how to get the formatting correct.